utillity/uploadr.net/README.md

-# uploadr.net
+# Uploadr.Net
-Flickr Uploadr.Net - Commandline and GUI for batch-uploading to Flickr
+Flickr Uploadr.Net - Commandline for batch-uploading to Flickr

 The GUI is currently not implemented.
 I found the commandline tool to be very flexible, making the GUI obsolete (use the flickr uploader, if you need interactive uploading).